-This keto strawberry smoothie is so thick and creamy, you won’t believe it is low carb!
-3 ingredients and ready in under a minute!
+This keto smoothie is so thick and creamy and full of strawberry flavor, you won’t believe it is low carb!
+3 ingredients and ready in less than a minute.
 2 grams net carbs per serving.

 Are strawberries keto?